laro/Cilia/README.md

         - That probably is clearer than `0.1h`, `0.1s`, `0.1d`, `0.1q`, `0.1o` for half, single, double, quadruple, octuple precision.
         - TODO Use of `0.1f` for `Float` AKA `Float64`?
 (But in C++ `0.1f` means `single float` AKA `Float32`, so that would be confusing.)
     - To ensure the literal has `Float128`/`Float256`/`BigFloat` precision you may add trailing zeros (`0.1000000000000000…`).
-- `Infinity`/`-Infinity` is a `Float` literal for infinity values
+- `Infinity`/`-Infinity` is a `Float` literal for infinity values,
-    - Can be converted to any float type.
+    - that can be converted to any float type.
-- `NaN` is a `Float` literal for NaN ("not a number") values
+- `NaN` is a `Float` literal for NaN ("not a number") values,
-    - Can be converted to any float type
+    - that can be converted to any float type

 - `"Text"` is a `StringView` with UTF-8 encoding.
     - No null termination.